huanying0707/rainmaker/ngen/README.md

 ## 4.test and improve

-the script not be tested sufficient， so if you find any bugs ， report me pls!
+The script just is a guide, not tested sufficient， so if you have any questions, mail us!

 contact me ： `max@outman.com`